Vincent440/bamazon/README.md

 * ADD to the stock amount of a specific Item ID
 * ADD a completely new item to the Inventory

 ---

----
+#### By Vince Shury

-##### This app was created by Vince Shury
+Thanks again for viewing my repository

-If you like this application please check out my [Github Profile](https://github.com/Vincent440) to see my repositories.
+If you like this application please check out my [Github Profile](https://github.com/Vincent440) to see my other repositories.

 Don't forget to view my [Github Portfolio page](https://vincent440.github.io/) well you are there Thanks!